-This page contains all of the information you need to prepare and implement a course for the Bauhaus.Mdoule.
-This information is relevant for both lecturers and module supervisors as well as students running their own course as part of the Bauhaus.Module.
+This page provides all of the information you need to prepare and implement a Bauhaus.Modules course.
+This information is relevant for lecturers, module supervisors and students who are carrying out their own Bauhaus.Modules.

-To make your course visible, it must be added to the «Bauhaus.Module» category of the bison course catalogue.
-You can find further instructions on how to add your course to bison in this document.
-An overview of the courses listed there is also available on the Bauhaus.Module start page.
+To make a course visible, it must be added to the »Bauhaus.Modules Courses« category in the bison course catalogue.
+You can find further instructions on how to add your course to bison HERE.
+An overview of the courses is also available on the Bauhaus.Module start page.
 Courses are arranged and sorted randomly.
-A filter function enables more targeted searches.
+A filter function enables more refined searches.

-Students who have already completed their elective modules but still wish to attend a course of the Bauhaus.Module are able to replace a compulsory course in their curriculum following consultation with their academic advisor.
-This arrangement is set out in a Learning Agreement, which you must also sign (as the person responsible for the module).
-Please discuss with the student beforehand what criteria they must meet to fulfil their study and exam requirements.
-You can find the the Learning Agreement in this document.
+Students who have already completed their elective modules and wish to attend a Bauhaus.Modules course can replace a compulsory module in their time table, pending approval from their academic advisor.
+This arrangement is documented in a Learning Agreement, which must be signed by the course instructor (as the person responsible for the module).
+The course instructor is responsible for informing students of the course and examination requirements beforehand.
+The Learning Agreement can be found in this document.

-If an interdisciplinary course is organised for the Bauhaus.Module, academic staff can credit the full teaching hours to their teaching load.
-This applies for courses taught by up to three academic staff if they represent different subjects in the joint course.
-The dean decides on the crediting of teaching hours, hence we recommend that you consult the dean’s office beforehand.
-Section 5 para.
-6 of the Thuringian regulations on university teaching duties (Thüringer Lehrverpflichtungsverordnung, ThürLVVO) constitutes the legal basis.
+If academic staff create an interdisciplinary Bauhaus.Modules, the teaching hours from this course can be credited to their teaching load.
+This applies for courses taught by up to three academic staff members if they represent different subjects in the joint course.
+The dean is responsible for determining the crediting of teaching hours.
+Be sure to consult the dean’s office in good time before the course beings.
+The legal regulations are outlined in section 5 para.
+6 of the »Thüringer Lehrverpflichtungsverordnung (ThürLVVO)«.

-The Bauhaus.Module invite students to reflect on teaching concepts and to develop the study concept further.
-It is to offer space for experimentation; for an open, dialogical and discipline-linking examination of topical issues of our time; and for new partnerships within the university and beyond.
-Your insights and the students’ experiences are to be recorded within the scope of a qualitative evaluation.
+The Bauhaus.Modules invite students to reflect on teaching concepts and to further develop study concepts.
+They are intended to be a space for experimentation; an open, interactive and interdisciplinary examination of current issues and an opportunity for new partnerships to emerge within the university and beyond.
+Your insights and students’ experiences will be recorded in a qualitative evaluation.
 Individual courses will be considered specifically for this purpose.
-If interested, you are welcome to contact the coordination team.
+If you are interested in a qualitative evaluation, contact the coordination team.

 For the Bauhaus.Module, a team of students will accompany selected courses and document work processes and outcomes on the Bauhaus.Module website.
 Please contact the student editorial team should you be interested in having your course documented.